PRBonn/TARL/README.md

 from Open3D which would give also a ground estimation (as done by SegContrast).
 We have also implemented this option you could use ransac by setting in the config file the flag `use_ground_pred: False`.
 However, we recommend using patchwork since the ground segmentation is more accurate.

+## Custom dataset

+To use our pre-training with a different dataset we provide some few instructions on how to do it at [NEW_DATA.md](https://github.com/PRBonn/TARL/blob/main/tarl/datasets/NEW_DATA.md).

 ## Running the code